-The client calls ImportData, and specifies a URL pointing to the current location of the data, the transfer protocol it wants the service to use (as listed in VOS-5), the current data format (as listed in VOS-3), a flag to indicate if the transfer should be performed synchronously or asynchronously and any additional properties it wants to associate with the data.
+The client calls ImportData, and specifies an optional identifier for the data, a URL pointing to the current location of the data, the transfer protocol it wants the service to use (as listed in VOS-5), the current data format (as listed in VOS-3), a flag to indicate if the transfer should be performed synchronously or asynchronously and any additional properties it wants to associate with the data.
 The client can also supply an identifier of a callback listener that should be notified when the transfer is completed.